Runway

 --persistence enables a volume which is mounted at /data.
 You can use this volume to save data that should be kept across deploys.
 The caveat is that the volume needs to be released during a deployment, which may cause short blips!

-Persistence can be enabled for std plans and up.
+Persistence can be enabled for Scale plans and up.
 Once enabled, it cannot be disabled.